Mount Everest Compared to the World's Tallest Buildings

 Both Burj Khalifa and Mount Everest are awe-inspiring examples of human engineering and natural beauty.
 When compared side by side, they provide a unique look at just how far mankind has come in terms of constructing large-scale structures.
 The sheer size of Mount Everest makes it a marvel that man cannot replicate.
 At the same time, the incredible architecture of Burj Khalifa is a testament to what humans can achieve with their ingenuity.

-When it comes to comparing the tallest building in Malaysia, Warisan Merdeka Tower, with the world’s tallest mountain, Mount Everest, the differences are stark.
-Warisan Merdeka Tower stands at 678.9 meters tall, making it the second tallest building in the world and is made of steel, glass and concrete.
-On the other hand, Mount Everest stands at an impressive 8,848 meters tall and is mostly made of solid rock and ice.
-The structural engineers are Leslie E. Robertson Associates and Robert Bird Group, while Arup is the civil and structural engineer of record for this tower.
+When it comes to comparing the tallest building in Malaysia, Merdeka 118, with the world’s tallest mountain, Mount Everest, the differences are stark.
+Merdeka 118 stands at 678.9 meters tall, making it the second tallest building in the world and is made of steel, glass and concrete.
+On the other hand, Mount Everest stands at an impressive 8,848.86 meters tall and is mostly made of solid rock and ice.
+The structural engineers are Leslie E. Robertson Associates and Robert Bird Group.

 Both landmarks are seen as a symbol of pride for their respective countries and regions.
-Warisan Merdeka Tower’s foundation was laid in 2016, and the construction started in 2017.
-However, it was erected in 2021, and there are multiple phases to complete it until 2025.
-At present, the construction is in Phase 1.
+Merdeka 118’s foundation was laid in 2016, and the construction started in 2017.
+The tower was topped out in 2021 and officially opened on 10 January 2024 as the world’s second-tallest building, with 118 floors beneath a 160-metre spire.
 It is situated in the heart of Kuala Lumpur’s skyline, and its distinctive golden roof is illuminated at night, giving the tower a unique look.
 In contrast, Mount Everest is found on the border of Nepal and Tibet in the Himalayan Mountain Range.
 It was first summited by Edmund Hillary and Tenzing Norgay in 1953, and since then has been one of the most sought-after mountaineering challenges in the world.

-In conclusion, Warisan Merdeka Tower and Mount Everest are both impressive feats of engineering but differ greatly in terms of size, composition and purpose.
-While Warisan Merdeka Tower is a symbol of Malaysia’s independence, Mount Everest is a challenge that thousands of mountaineers strive to conquer every year.
+In conclusion, Merdeka 118 and Mount Everest are both impressive feats of engineering but differ greatly in terms of size, composition and purpose.
+While Merdeka 118 is a symbol of Malaysia’s independence, Mount Everest is a challenge that thousands of mountaineers strive to conquer every year.
 Both landmarks offer stunning views of their respective landscapes; however, they each pose a different set of risks that need to be considered before attempting to climb or visit either of them.

 Photo: Shanghai Tower

-Additionally, it has 128 storeys and 97 elevators in total.
+Additionally, it has 128 storeys and 106 elevators in total.
 Jun Xia led the Shanghai tower's design team, and work on it began in 2008 and was finished in six years.
-To the general public, it was only formally opened in February 2015.
+The tower topped out in 2015 and fully opened to the public in 2016.

 There is no competition between the two landmarks.
 Although the Shanghai Tower is a remarkable engineering achievement, it cannot match Mount Everest's grandeur and difficulty.
 Any other man-made structures on Earth, including Shanghai Tower, will never compare to the height of the highest mountain on the planet.